Functional quantization-based stratified sampling methods: Functional stratification of Gaussian processes

 \item The covariance matrix is

-\end{itemize} Now, we are able to simulate according to this probability distribution.
-The easiest way of doing this in the definite positive case is to compute the Cholesky factorization of the matrix $K$, but in this case, the simulation of a simple path requires an $n \times n$ matrix multiplication, which complexity is quadratic.
-This solution is not satisfactory for our purpose.
+\end{itemize} The easiest way to simulate according to this probability distribution would be to use the Cholesky factorization of $K$.
+However, when using this method, the simulation of a simple path involves the quadratic complexity of an $n \times n$ matrix multiplication, which is not satisfactory for our purpose.